On a Class of Hypergeometric Diagonals: Introduction

-A common feature of the identities~\eqref{eq:10} and~\eqref{eq:11} (and their generalization~\eqref{eq:23-26}) is that the top parameters are in arithmetic progression, as opposed to Christol's initial example.
-However, they are the first known examples of generalized hypergeometric functions with intermediate monodromy weight, not reducible to the two known extreme cases, and which are provably diagonals.
+A common feature of identities~\eqref{eq:10} and~\eqref{eq:11} (and their extension~\eqref{eq:23-26}) is that the top parameters are in arithmetic progression, as opposed to Christol's initial example.
+However, they are the first known examples of generalized hypergeometric functions with intermediate monodromy weight, not trivially reducible to the two known extreme cases, and which are provably diagonals.

 Our first result extends identity~\eqref{eq:23-26} to a much larger class of (transcendental) generalized hypergeometric functions.

 \begin{thm} Let $R,S \in \QQ$ and $n,N \in \NN$ such that $S \neq 0$ and $0 \leq n \leq N$.
 Set $s \coloneqq N-n$ and $Q \coloneqq S-R$.
 Then the generalized hypergeometric function